 “There had better be given all the resources I’ve allocated.”

-“Each region has its own special concerns, whether that be Siberia, The United Kingdom, Ukraine, or the United States, so one giant homogeneous party doesn’t make much sense.”
+“Each region has its own special concerns, whether that be Russia, Ukraine, or the United States, so one giant homogeneous party doesn’t make much sense.”

-“There are others ways to prevent filibusters, of course, but I’d rather not drag people up to the roof if I don’t have to.”
+“There are other ways to prevent filibusters, of course, but I’d rather not drag people up to the roof if I don’t have to.”